ndrone/HomeAutomation/GarageDoorOpener-client/README.md

 1. `mvn clean install`

 ## File Structure
-We use a componentized approach.
+We use a component'ized approach.
 This will be the eventual standard (and particularly helpful, if using Angular's new router) as well as a great way to ensure a tasteful transition to Angular 2, when the time is ripe.
 Everything--or mostly everything, as we'll explore (below)--is a component.
 A component is a self-contained concern--may it be a feature or strictly-defined, ever-present element of the UI (such as a header, sidebar, or footer).
 Also characteristic of a component is that it harnesses its own stylesheets, templates, controllers, routes, services, and specs.
 This encapsulation allows us the comfort of isolation and structural locality.
 Here's how it looks:

 ```
 client